resslerruntime/overledger-sdk-javascript/examples/basic-swap-treaty-contract/README.md

 ## This Treaty Contract Example Use Case

 This a simple non-atomic cross chain swap example.
-Two parties are involved in this prototype. `Party A` owning ETH amount and `Party B` owning XRP. `Party A` wants to exchange X ETH against Y XRP from `Party B`.
+Two parties are involved in this example. `Party A` owning ETH amount and `Party B` owning XRP. `Party A` wants to exchange X ETH against Y XRP from `Party B`.
 The X ETH from `Party A` are then escrowed by a smart contract.
-They will be unlocked by `Party B` once `Party A` has send the Y XRP to `Party A`.
+They will be unlocked by `Party B` once `Party B` has sent the Y XRP to `Party A`.

 # Components